The Ultimate Guide to Event Sponsorship in 2022

 You can also find software to help you communicate with your sponsors and create a seamless experience for them to work with you.
 For example, Bizzabo recently launched our partner and speaker management solution which makes it easier than ever to manage your sponsors.

 To kick your event sponsorship efforts into high gear, you need to offer different sponsorship packages.
 As more events become virtual and hybrid, these packages will need to be even more impressive because it’s harder for your potential sponsors to visualize your event and the value they’d get out of it.
 Providing value to sponsors, especially in the virtual domain, is a challenge among event planners.
 Nearly 37% of organizers believe it’s more difficult to provide valuable opportunities for sponsors when hosting virtual events.Adele Durham joined us recently on the IN-PERSON Podcast to share some examples of how she’s creating valuable experiences and opportunities for sponsors.

 Here are five tips to help you craft a sponsorship package that will stand out to your potential partners.

 When building sponsorship packages for your event, consider creating multiple tiers (at least three) of sponsorship, each equipped with different benefits and sold at varying price points.
 For instance:

-- The Bronze Package: $1,000 – Your company logo on all event marketing materials, a guaranteed digital sponsor page, a virtual sponsorship gift, sponsor placement in lower thirds, 30-second promo video before keynote session.
+- The Bronze Package ($1,000): Your company logo on all event marketing materials, a guaranteed digital sponsor page, a virtual sponsorship gift, sponsor placement in lower thirds, 30-second promo video before the keynote session.

 The more money an organization pays, the more benefits they receive.
 You can also create different packages for companies as opposed to individuals, give discounts when multiple tickets are purchased at once, and more.

 Take a look at how Gainsight offered sponsorship tiers at Pulse for Product 2020.
-This is a great example of utilizing the aforementioned package levels.
+This is a great example of using those package levels.